Turkish Identification Number: MERNİS Project

 The idea for the project was born in 1972 after the Population Registration Law was enacted.
 Following infrastructural works done by the State Planning Organization and later by the Middle East Technical University, the World Bank financially supported the project in 1996 with credit.

 The cost of the project amounted to US$35 million.
 Personal data of 70 million Turkish citizens, 5 million Turks living abroad and 24 million dead were recorded in a databank with the help of the personal identification number using a special software that was developed for US$400,000.
 Moreover, 23 million records of married, divorced and naturalized people were added giving identification number.

 After accomplishment of the initial issue of the personal identification number, it is being given only to newborns and naturalized people.

 The MERNİS database is in online service since the end of November 2002, however not fully open to the public for secrecy of private data.
 However leaked copies of the database have surfaced following a security breach by staff who sold copies on DVD in 2010, and which became widely available on the internet via peer-to-peer file sharing services in early 2016.

 Identification number

-The identification number is a unique 11-digit number given by the MERNIS computer on the basis of the citizen's registration record that is kept by the registration office.
+The identification number is a unique 11-digit number given by the MERNİS computer on the basis of the citizen's registration record that is kept by the registration office.
 The number does not reflect any personal information about the citizen.
 It is not possible to change the identification number once applied.